Imogen Stuart: Move to Ireland

 They became inseparable during their early relationship, when Stuart would sing Irish rebel songs to her.
 The couple first visited Ireland in 1949 and moved permanently there that year, at first living in with his parents at Laragh Castle near Glendalough, County Wicklow, into what the writer Kate Robinson described as a family containing a "notable mixture of politics and literature".
 Ian's mother Iseult Gonne was married to the writer Francis Stuart and was the daughter of Maud Gonne, the Irish revolutionary and feminist, known internationally as W. B. Yeats's muse.
 She was not intimidated by his family, being a highly educated and skilled artist in her own right.
 By coincidence, Iseult was a friend of the German diplomat Eduard Hempel, a former German Minister to Ireland who was a friend of Imogen's father.

 Imogen said of her relocation to Ireland: "It is very hard to describe how different this country was from the country from which I had come.
 It was a totally different world, on a different planet.
 The Catholicism, the nationalism, the magical countryside, made it all seem like going back a hundred years."
 They had three daughters: Aoibheann, Siobhan and Aisling.
 Siobhan died in a car crash in September 1998 and is buried in Glendalough.

 Both were preoccupied with religious sculpture in wood and stone throughout their careers.
 They held a number of joint exhibitions, notably in 1959 at the Dawson gallery, Dublin, while they both exhibited at the 1962 Biennale in Salzburg, Austria.
 Although she became somewhat overshadowed by her husband during this early period, during which she held only a few one-woman shows.

 Commissions

 In the 1970s the Church began to seek a revival of religious art, led by a number of progressive leaders who recognised that the Church had under-invested in this aspect for centuries, with Imogen becoming a favourite of many church leaders; notably, she was given the newly created title "Artist in Charge" of the redesign of a number of churches, meaning she was given responsibility for hiring other artists, as well as architects, craftsmen and masons.
 This led to the careers of several notable Irish visual artists, including the stained glass designer Harry Clarke (b.
 1889).

 Later life

-Stuart spent most of her life in Ireland.
+From 1949 on, Stuart spent her life in Ireland.
 She died aged 96 on 24 March 2024, having been actively working until near the end of her life.